Solid locally analytic representations: Distribution algebras

 \item The algebra $C^h(G, L)$ is by definition the space of functions of $G$ that are analytic with radius $p^{-h'}$ for any $h' > h$ with respect to the coordinates of $\bb{G}_{\n{L}}$.
-The reason for considering analytic functions on open balls instead of affinoid balls comes from the fact that the algebras $\n{D}^{h}(G, L)$ are idempotent over $\n{D}^{la}(G, L)$, cf. Corollary \ref{CoroIdempotentDistributions} below.
+The reason for considering analytic functions on open balls instead of affinoid balls comes from the fact that the algebras $\n{D}^{h}(G, L)$ are idempotent over $\n{D}^{la}(G, L)$, c.f.
+Theorem \ref{CoroIdempotentDistributions} below.